 - Real off-road capability

-- Confidence-inspiring road feel
+- Confidence-inspiring on the road

 - Cargo and towing capacity